In New Zealand, the principal forms of incorporated business organisations are the following.

 The Companies Act expressly permits directors, when exercising powers or performing duties, to rely on reports, statements, financial data, professional and expert advice, and other information provided by others (including employees, professional advisers and experts) whom the director reasonably believes to be competent in the relevant area, and by fellow directors or committees on which the director did not serve in relation to matters within those directors’ or committees’ designated authority.
 In each case, the director must act in good faith, have no knowledge that such reliance is unwarranted and make proper inquiry where the need for inquiry is indicated by the circumstances.

 All of the directors’ duties described in 4.6 Legal Duties of Directors/Officers are owed to the company, rather than to shareholders.
-A limited set of duties are owed directly to the shareholders, including the duties to supervise the share register, and for directors to disclose their interests and dealings in the company’s shares.
+A limited set of duties is owed directly to the shareholders, including the duties to supervise the share register and for directors to disclose their interests and dealings in the company’s shares.

 While directors’ duties are not owed directly to creditors, Sections 135 and 136 respectively require directors to consider whether the company’s business is being carried on in a way that is likely to create a substantial risk of serious loss to creditors and whether the company will be able to perform the obligations that it proposes to incur.

 If the company became insolvent and was placed into liquidation, the liquidator could (on behalf of the company) then bring an action against a director that had breached his or her duties to the company.
-Amounts received from directors as a result would then be applied for the benefit of the company’s creditors in the liquidation – so while the directors’ duties are not owed directly to creditors, there is an indirect avenue for those duties to be enforced for the benefit of creditors in the event of liquidation of the company.
+Amounts received from directors as a result would be applied for the benefit of the company’s creditors in the liquidation.

 A present or former shareholder may bring an action against a director for a breach of duty owed to him or her as a shareholder (Section 169), but may not directly bring an action against a director for breaches of duties owed to the company.